Gasoid/merge-bot/README.md

 ### Required bot permissions
 - Bot must have __Maintainer__ role in order to comment, merge and delete branches
 - Access Token must have following permissions: api, read_repository, write_repository

+### Webhook secret
+You can enforce security by using `secret`.

+1. You need to create CI/CD var `MERGE_BOT_SECRET` in your project with your secure/random value.
+This var will be compared with webhook secret.
+2. Set up the same webhook secret as `MERGE_BOT_SECRET` value.

+The bot will read `MERGE_BOT_SECRET` value, if it doesn't exist, it will be considered as empty string ("").

+### Stale branches
+If `stale branches deletion` feature is enabled, deletion of stale branches will work.
+The bot deletes stale branches once a MR is merged.